 If you scoff at the term “lightweight” and are looking for a battery-powered trimmer to replace a gas model, Ego’s Power+ ST1502-SF is made to fit your needs.

-With a higher-voltage “Power+” battery system that pumps up the wattage available to its motor, Ego’s trimmer also uses commercial-grade 0.095” line that will cut heavier material than any of the other electric trimmers we tested.
+With a higher-voltage “Power+” battery system that pumps up the wattage available to its motor, Ego’s trimmer also uses commercial-grade 0.095” line that will cut heavier material better than any of the other electric trimmers we tested.

 Ego - Power+ 1502-SF